-No matter how crap a day we’re having, how much abuse we’re getting from our passengers, how much shit we’ve got going on at home, how unwell we feel, or how much we really don’t want to be stuck in that metal tube at 35,000 feet we will continue to follow the ancient cabin crew mantra of ‘Teeth and Tits’ and smile through our pain and frustrations.
+No matter how crap a day we’re having, how much abuse we’re getting from our passengers, how much shit we’ve got going on at home, how unwell we feel and how much we really don’t want to be stuck in that metal tube at 35,000 feet, we will continue to follow the ancient cabin crew mantra of ‘Teeth and Tits’ and smile through our pain and frustrations.

 10) “I’ll come back with more information as soon as I have some”

 Which will be sometime never.
 If it’s a technical issue, do I look like a mechanic?
 Not in this outfit darling.
 A weather related delay?
-Well I’m no Michael Fish and sadly can’t work miracles and make the fog disappear or the snow melt.
+Well I’m no meteorologist and sadly can’t work miracles and make the fog disappear or the snow melt.

-To be fair, your over-worked and under-paid flight attendant’s are always the last people to know so there’s really not much point asking us.
+To be fair, your over-worked and under-paid crew are always the last people to know so there’s really not much point asking us.

-9) “There’s no need to worry, our aircraft are perfectly safe!”
+9) “There’s no need to worry, our aircraft are completely safe!”

 8)“This is perfectly normal”